NDCLab/template-tool/README.md

-# template-tool
+# template-tool-title
-A template for NDCLab software tools.
-Fork to get started!
+Description of the tool

+## Usage
+Describe how to use this tool